James Hamilton Ross: Territorial political career

 Soon after, Ross became an active participant in territorial government.
 He continuously campaigned for responsible government and was active in the negotiations to create the provinces of Alberta and Saskatchewan.

 Ross sat in the Legislative Assembly of the Northwest Territories between 1883 and 1901, and was Speaker from 1891 to 1894 and a member of the Executive Council between 1895 and 1897.
 Ross also served as treasurer and then became the Commissioner of the Yukon Territory on March 11, 1901, becoming the first Yukon Commissioner to reside in Government House in Dawson City.

 Personal life and family

 On August 15, 1901, his wife and youngest son, William, were lost in the sinking of the SS Islander near Juneau.

 Another of his daughters, Jane Ross, married Alistair Fraser, the son of Lieutenant-Governor of Nova Scotia Duncan Cameron Fraser, who later went on to become Lieutenant-Governor in his own right.

 His son, James Hamilton Ross, a chemist at McGill University, developed and patented a new method of synthesizing RDX used by the Allies in the Second World War.
 He was awarded the Medal of Freedom as well as Member of the Order of the British Empire.

+Ross's granddaughter, Elizabeth Furse, grew up in apartheid-era South Africa.
+An Indigenous rights advocate, she naturalized in 1972 and went on to represent Oregon in the US House of Representatives for three terms.